marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 - Trust Game

-In the trust game, player 1 (trustor) can can decide whether to transfer none, some or all of her endowment to player 2 (trustee).
-Transferring the entire endowment is socially optimal because the transferred amount is multiplied by the experimentor.
-Player 2 can then decide whether to transfer none, some or all of his endowment back to player 1.
+In the trust game, participant 1 (trustor) can can decide whether to transfer none, some or all of her endowment to participant 2 (trustee).
+Transferring the entire endowment is socially optimal because the transferred amount is multiplied by the experimentor. participant 2 can then decide whether to transfer none, some or all of his endowment back to participant 1.
 Therefore, transferring is only worthwile for the trustor, if the trustee repays the trust and transfers back at least the sent amount.

 .. image:: _static/Trustred.JPG
     :alt:  200px